piever/simpleblog/content/posts/julia_chapter1.md

 julia> *("Hello, ", "World!")
 ```

 but that would not read very well.
-This "in-between" syntax (also called operator syntax) is especially useful for writing mathematics.
+This "in-between" syntax (also called operator syntax) is especially useful when writing mathematics.
 Compare the normal looking:

 ```julia
 julia> (2*3+5)/7